Abhibgit/Project3-TableTime/README.md

 ☐ Deployed app : http://127.0.0.1:8000/

 ☐ Trello board used for the project's planning that includes user stories, wireframes & an ERD:https://trello.com/b/meuumHOC/project-3

+☐ What was your biggest challenge? (besides Team Git Workflow):

+1. Learning to work alongside someone and avoid doing overlapping work proved to be our biggest challenge.
+However, with an increased level of detailed communication, we quickly overcame the barrier.

+☐ What are your key learnings/takeaways?:

+Always check your routes.

+Django is semi flexible its good with what it can do but is very strict with what it cant so plan out.

+Use Chrome(Abhishek)

+Do frequent commits after every feature otherwise god help you:

+ Being flexible in your planning and execution is always beneficial.
+There are moments when you’re in the thick of it and you realize that you might have to pivot        how you’re looking to produce a desired outcome.
+Setting yourself up for success through incremental changes/modifications to specific features before saving your progress will guarantee you don’t get too deep without a “turn back” point.